 Both my kids like hard boiled eggs, but it never fails—they just won’t eat the yolk (it’s kind of hard to blame them).
 That is, unless I make egg salad or deviled eggs with them.
 Then magically, nothing goes to waste!
+Use these Air Fryer Eggs to make it quick and easy!

 Here’s a real food version of deviled eggs (i.e. sans highly processed store-bought mayo) that would be perfect for school lunches or Easter brunch this weekend.
 And I must know, does anyone else’s kids call these “Doubled Eggs?”
 Enjoy!

-More Easter Brunch Recipe Ideas:
+More Easter Brunch Recipe Ideas

 - Lemon Raspberry Muffins